 Go ahead and join this platform, you will discover genuine people who talk sense and are ready to offer their help.

-Preloved is a UK marketplace where you can sell pre-owned clothes, cars, electronics and all kind of stuff.
+Preloved is a UK marketplace where you can sell pre-owned clothes, cars, electronics, and all kinds of stuff.

 From their website, I notice that they charge a small annual fee of £5 and you can upgrade to £20 for extra features.
 I haven’t used this website at all and I don’t see myself buying or selling anytime soon there since they charge both parties, buyers and sellers, a flat fee each year.